kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

         cliffUnlockAmount: number // The amount of tokens that will be unlocked when vesting starts
         totalVestingDuration: number // The total vesting duration in seconds
-        cliffDurationFromMigrationTime: number // The duration of the waiting time before the vesting starts
+        cliffDurationFromMigrationTime: number // The duration of the waiting time before the vesting starts }
-        tokenBaseDecimal: number // The number of decimals for the base token
-        activationType: number // 0: Slot, 1: Timestamp
-    }
     feeSchedulerParam: {
         // Optional fee scheduler (startingFeeBps == endingFeeBps for no fee scheduler)